coquito143/gifthorse/readme.md

 4. Like/Recommended button on each gift so that the most popular gifts are showed first

-## Technologies: REACT, HTML, CSS, AJAX, RUBY ON RAILS
+## Technologies: REACT, HTML, CSS, AJAX, RUBY ON RAILS, POSTGRESQL

 ## Wireframe